config.local.yaml (git-ignored)

 Only functional, web, and workflow endpoints are exposed - tasks and outbound events are silently skipped.
 When two endpoints share the same operation name, the first keeps the bare name and subsequent ones get _2, _3, … suffixes in argument order, so URLs from multiple services can be concatenated without collision.

-Chat returns messagesOut (the full conversation including original messages and all new messages from the LLM) and usage (aggregated token counts).
-To continue the conversation, append a new user message to messagesOut and call Chat again.
+Chat returns itemsOut (the full conversation, including the original items and every item the LLM produced), usage (aggregated token counts), and resolvedProvider (the provider that served the request).
+To continue the conversation, append a new user item to itemsOut and call Chat again; pass resolvedProvider back as the provider to pin the same one across turns.

 ChatOptions